-- Offensive and Inaccurate terms: native, tribe, hut, jungle, witch doctor, dialect, primitive, warlike, fetish, uncivilized, pagan
+- Offensive and Inaccurate terms: natives, tribe, hut, jungle, witch doctor, dialect, primitive, warlike, fetish, uncivilized, pagan

-- Western bias: developing, under-developed, civilized, emerging, backward, non-white, non-Western, Black African, communist
+- Western bias: developing, under-developed, civilized, emerging, backward, non-white, non-Western, communist

 - Emphasize African perspectives and actions.
 Avoid overemphasizing western solutions and western celebrities.